bengtan/bengtan.github.io/content/blog/whats-in-email-tracking-links-and-pixels/index.md

 **TL;DR:** Mailchimp and ConvertKit were successfully analysed.
 Substack and Mailgun required reverse engineering and only yielded partial results (Assistance requested!).
 There's also some extra commentary in the appendix.

+(**UPDATE 2021-06-01**: There have been some new developments since this was first posted.
+Please see the end of this post.)

 ## Mailchimp